Development Setup

 - Monitor Gemini API quota usage

-- Use lower concurrency limits during development
+- Use smaller batches (fewer companies/documents) during development

 - Test with small document sets first